Inference with Randomized Regression Trees: Introduction

-To answer attribution questions, this paper considers surface plus noise models in the context of regression trees where the outcome vector~$Y := (Y_1,\ldots, Y_n) \sim \mathcal{N}( \mu, \sigma^2 I_n)$ and $\mu$ is the unknown mean parameter.
-Such questions involve, for example, assessing the significance of the difference in mean response between two sibling terminal regions.
-Since the sequence of greedily chosen splits in the tree leading to these terminal regions are highly data dependent, na{\"i}ve approaches for inference, such as Wald-type tests and intervals, cannot be used for addressing attribution questions in the fitted model.
+In the context of regression trees, natural attribution questions include estimating the mean parameters in piecewise constant regression models, testing for differences in mean response between sibling terminal regions, and conducting goodness-of-fit tests to determine whether additional splits are necessary.
+Since the sequence of greedily chosen splits leading to the tree fit are highly data dependent, na{\"i}ve approaches for inference, such as Wald-type tests and intervals, cannot be used for answering attribution questions in the fitted model.

-Selective inference tools afford the ability to answer attribution questions in data-dependent models.
+Selective inference tools afford the ability to answer attribution questions in data dependent models.
 One of the simplest selective inference tools is data splitting: divide the data into two independent subsets, and then fit a regression tree to one subset and use the second subset for inference.
 As an example, consider sample splitting, where the observations are partitioned into two disjoint subsets, assuming that they are independent and identically distributed.
-A variant of data splitting for a normal outcome vector is the {\it UV method} by \cite{rasines2023splitting}, which belongs to a larger category of data fission methods \citep{leiner2023data}.
-This methods draws an external randomization vector $W \sim \mathcal{N}(0, \sigma^2 \gamma I_n)$ to construct a pair of independent copies of~$Y$, i.e., ~$U := Y + W$, and $V := Y - \dfrac{1}{\gamma} W$.
-The regression tree algorithm uses $U$ to build the tree, while terminal node inference proceeds with the standard Wald-type intervals using $V$.
-In practical applications, sample splitting can leave certain regions of the tree without any held-out samples.
-In such cases, the UV method may emerge as the preferred variant of data splitting.
+A more recent variant of data splitting for a normal data vector is the {\it UV method} by \cite{rasines2023splitting}, which belongs to a larger category of data fission methods \citep{leiner2023data}.
+A universal limitation of all data splitting approaches is the inherent trade-off between predictive modeling and inference, which can result in an inferior model compared to the na{\"i}ve method if too little data is used for modeling, or it may produce wide intervals if too little data is saved for inference.
+An alternative framework for conducting valid inference in data-dependent models, while using the full set of observations, including the data used during modeling, is conditional selective inference \citep{Lee_2016}. \cite{neufeld2022tree} introduced such an approach for regression trees called {\it Tree-Values}, which uses the full dataset for both fitting the regression tree and conducting inference on data-dependent parameters.
+While this method achieves the nominal coverage rate, like its precursor \cite{Lee_2016}, it produces intervals that can be much wider than those from data splitting approaches.